alsa7err90/magic_role8/README.md

       php artisan vendor:publish --all

--Run the php artisan migrate command from the Terminal:
+- Run the php artisan migrate command from the Terminal:

       php artisan migrate